Battle of Spotsylvania • Tour the Battlefield • Monuments & Markers • The Armies

 The marker looks across the street at Spotsylvania Court House.
 The original structure is still at the heart of the modern building.
-The Battle of Spotsylvania monument erected by the United Daughters of the Confederacy is next to the sidewalk.
+The Battle of Spotsylvania monument erected by the United Daughters of the Confederacy is across the street next to the sidewalk.

 Spotsylvania Court House